Regional telecommunications transmission capacity

 Improved connectivity is likely to also benefit regional firms through greater access to markets and workers.
 It could also increase productivity of specific industries, such as agriculture through ‘smarter’ farming practices.

-The Infrastructure Priority List separately includes a High Priority Initiative for mobile blackspots.
+The Infrastructure Priority List separately includes an Early-Stage Proposal for mobile blackspots.
 Extending transmission capacity can assist in enabling the construction of new telecommunication towers to address blackspots.

 - increasing shared use of the existing transmission network